Travel the World with a TESOL

 What can I expect from the course?

-Our 4-week course is intensive; there is a lot to learn in a short period of time so that you leave our school best equipped to be confident in the classroom.
+The 4-week course is intensive; there is a lot to learn in a short period of time so that you leave our school best equipped to be confident in the classroom.

-You can expect to follow a basic daily routine: Teaching practice, feedback time, input sessions and guided lesson planning.
+Daily routine: Teaching practice, feedback time, input sessions and guided lesson planning.

 Please note that you’ll also need the evenings and weekends to work on your assignments and lesson plans.
 Have a look at our full-time Course timetable and graduate testimonials to get a first hand account of what to expect from the course.